 In one such clip, the issue of health concerns relating to 5G were discussed from the podium.
 It mentioned “international standards” without addressing any of the wider concerns millions are currently waking up to right across the world about 5G’s potentially adverse effects on human health.

-A quote-retweet on Digital Survivor’s own modest @digivivor Twitter page (see illustration above) described the video clip as consisting of “deflection, disinformation and whitewash over the health risks of 5G and EMF technology”.
+A quote-retweet on my now defunct Twitter page (see illustration above) described the video clip as consisting of “deflection, disinformation and whitewash over the health risks of 5G and EMF technology”.
 (A tad harsh perhaps but hardly inaccurate.)